Equipping the Church for the Mission of the Church

-What is the mission of the church?
+Introduction: What is the mission of the church?

-This is an important question because the church without a mission cannot equip itself for service.
-What is the mission of the church?
-Several good answers could be given--fellowship, encouragement, teaching, worship, evangelism, missions.
-Since the church is the body of Christ on this earth, one possible answer is to do the will of God.
-This is the suggestion of Paul in the letter to the Ephesians, one of the most ecclesiological (church-centered) books in the NT.
+Since the church is the body of Christ on this earth, one possible answer to the question is "to do the will of God."
+This is the message of the letter to the Ephesians, one of the most ecclesiological (church-centered) books in the New Testament.
+(Also accurate and less frequently said is the observation that Ephesians is God-centered.)
 The old three-fold definition of the work of the church was evangelism, edification, and benevolence.
-I tell my students the church should do two things--save people, keep them saved.
-If one is forced to one answer, and only one answer, our text suggests the mission of the church is salvation.
-Salvation involves evangelism, missions, saving people, keeping them saved, finding those in need of the gospel, encouraging, sharing, helping, teaching, preaching, fellowship, but at the heart of all of these activities must be an awareness that the church of Christ is about salvation because the Christ is about salvation.
-That is his reason for coming to this earth, that is is reason for dying, that is the eternal purpose of God.
+I told my students the church should do two things--save people, keep them saved.
+If one is forced to give only one answer, Ephesians makes clear that the mission of the church is the same as the mission of God.
+That is, God accomplishes his mission through the church.
+The mission is salvation.
+Salvation involves evangelism, missions, saving people, keeping them saved, finding those in need of the gospel, encouraging, sharing, helping, teaching, preaching, fellowship--at the heart of all of these activities is an awareness that the church is about salvation because Christ is about salvation.
+That is Jesus' reason for coming to this earth, that is his reason for dying, that is the eternal purpose of God.

-Evangelism takes many forms--personal evangelism, conversational evangelism, natural evangelism, missions both domestic and foreign, mass evangelism, local church evangelism.
-More recently books have been written with titles such as worship evangelism, small group evangelism....
-To say that the mission of the church is salvation or evangelism is not to say how that should be done, only that it MUST be done.
+This process, what we often call evangelism, takes many forms--personal evangelism, conversational evangelism, natural evangelism, missions both domestic and foreign, mass evangelism, local church evangelism.
+Books have been written with titles such as worship evangelism, small group evangelism....
+To say that the mission of the church is salvation or evangelism is not to say how it should be done, only that it MUST be done.
+Participating with God in his mission is natural among those who are the people of God.
+We have made it unnatural, but it is natural.

 How can one be so bold as to say it MUST be done?
-The primarily argument is that from Scripture.
+The primarily argument is from Scripture.
 Consider 1 Peter 2:5-10; 1 Thess.
 1:6-8.
 Sharing the saving message of Jesus is natural among those who are the people of God.
 We have made it unnatural, but it is natural.

 Body

 For what are we structured?
 We look at the work of elders, deacons, ministers, teachers.
 What are we about?
 What are we trying to do?
 What do our structures allow, or more accurately, what do our understandings of these structures allow?
 Do we have a way to accomplish decision making, teaching, internal care, keep the membership numbers up, service, holiness (or worldliness), worship, fellowship, mission, evangelism, salvation?
 If we cannot accomplish what God wants in our current structuring, how should we restructure.
-I use the word structure purposefully, because I do not want to suggest we are discussing a change in God's plan which we usually describe with church organization.
+I use the word structure purposefully, because I do not want to suggest we are discussing a change in God's plan which we usually describe as church organization.
 I am suggesting rather a change in activities, and in how we get activities accomplished.
 I am suggesting a bottom up model of leadership rather than a top down model, for this is the Jesus model in Luke 22 and its parallels.

 Evangelism is sharing the good news.
 This means that the news must be right, and when it is shared it must be good.
 To understand the mission of the church and have a church ready to accomplish that mission, we must understand and define the good news.